Hiring new post-doctoral research associate to lead irrigation and land use mapping across the U.S.! See position description HERE

 Thanks for investigating opportunities in the Gibbs Land Use and Environment (GLUE) Lab at UW-Madison!
 Below you will find some information for students interested in working with my research group, based either in the Department of Geography or at Center for Sustainability and the Global Environment (SAGE), a research center of the Nelson Institute.
-I also frequently have positions for post-doctoral positions as well as research interns with B.S. or M.S. degrees so please inquire if interested.
-I will accept 2-3 graduate students in Spring or Fall 2017 (U.S. and Brazil / Latin America focus).
-One position will focus on assessing outcomes from private sector and public policies aiming to reduce deforestation in the Brazilian Amazon and Cerrado biomes (e.g., Soy Moratorium and Zero-Deforestation Cattle Agreements).
-We will also begin exploring Argentina, Peru, and Paraguay.
-For the Brazil project, students should be fluent in Portuguese or willing to quickly gain fluency (or Spanish if interested in other Latin American countries).
-The other position will focus on land use and carbon emissions in the United States.
-The student will lead and support projects quantifying the impacts and drivers of agricultural land-use change in the U.S. as well as globally, specifically investigating shifts to carbon stocks and sequestration resulting from recent and potential future changes to the landscape.
+I also frequently have post-doctoral positions as well as research interns with B.S. or M.S. degrees so please inquire if interested.
 Most research in GLUE focuses on applied, interdisciplinary questions around global and regional land-use change, carbon emissions, and pathways to sustainable agriculture, particularly in the tropics.
-Research methods will include GIS, spatial and statistical modeling, case studies and in-country stakeholder interviews.
+Research methods will include GIS, spatial modeling, econometrics, “Big Data” analysis, case studies and in-country stakeholder interviews.
 This type of research connects with multiple disciplines and degree programs, and I provide information below to help you choose the degree program that best fits your interests and career goals.
 I will advise students in the Department of Geography and the Nelson Institute for Environmental Studies.
 Offices will be based in Science Hall and in SAGE, which both provide vibrant intellectual and social communities.
 Please see my homepage for more information about specific projects and research questions.

 Applying to UW-Madison